gokulmInfy/m2x-launchpad-energia/README.md

 LaunchPadWifiFetchValues
 --------------

-This example reads stream values from M2X server.
-And prints the stream data point got to Serial interface.
+This example reads stream values from M2X server and prints the stream data points out to Serial interface.
 You can find the actual values in the Energia `Serial Monitor`.

 LaunchPadWifiUpdateLocation
 -----------------